zasut/zasut/README.md

 🚀 **Projects:**
 - Built a **TCP Server in C** for handling real-time client connections
 - Built a **Command Line Interface employee-database in C** learning fundamentals of system programming in C
+- Built a **Simple-linear-regression prediction model in python** to predict a users salary based off of their years of experience using a provided CSV file

 **📫 How to reach me:**
 - [in/jaden-p/](https://www.linkedin.com/in/jaden-p/)